 1. Struggling to find the “right” answer

-One of the worst aspects of formal education is the focus on the correct answer to a particular question or problem.
+One of the worst aspects of our education system is its focus on the correct answer to a particular question or problem.
 While this approach helps us function in society, it hurts creative thinking because real-life issues are ambiguous.
 There’s often more than one “correct” answer.

 As a matter of fact, they are all wrong answers, some are just slightly less wrong.
 As we better understand a certain issue or question, we come up with better answers, but never the right one.